ClaudioESSilva/claudioessilva.github.io/content/post/2018-09-11-triggers-the-hidden-logic-that-will-strike-back-tsql-tuesday-106.md

 From my experience triggers are objects that we "tend" to forget are there, and only when we hit a problem and, sometimes, after digging into the problem we end by saying something like

 <blockquote>wait..but why is the value different from what I have used?!
-Ohh...maybe the table has some triggers.</blockquote>
+Ohh...maybe the table has some triggers.

 Yes, it has already been uttered by me before.
 For me, triggers are a hole of possible business logic written and forgotten...forever.
 Let me just clarify the meaning of "forever" here - until you hit a problem or you need to rewrite some logic and the result is not what you expect.
 Again, because the code is 'hidden'.